ProperForm Data Processing Addendum

 8.1.
 General Authorization.

-Provider grants ProperForm a general authorization to engage Subprocessors to process Provider Personal Data in connection with the Services, as provided in this Section 8.
+Business grants ProperForm a general authorization to engage Subprocessors to process Personal Data in connection with the Services, as provided in this Section 8.

 8.2.
 Subprocessor Obligations.